What is Incredible Edible Lambeth?

 Where did it all start?

 It all started in with Incredible Edible Todmorden and we found the ethos inspiring.
 We believe in systems which are easily replicable and have an eco-system of their own.
 Many of our projects demonstrate this.
+As part of the Incredible Edible Network, IEL strives to serve up three ‘Plates’ - a central vision of the original Incredible Edible Todmorden.
+These three plates are:

 What’s special about Lambeth?